-New class of targeted radioactive treatment effective for men with metastatic prostate cancer
+A new class of effective therapy for men with metastatic castration-resistant prostate cancer

-The Australian and New Zealand Urogenital and Prostate Cancer Trials Group (ANZUP) reported the interim results of its “TheraP” (ANZUP 1603) clinical trial at the American Society of Clinical Oncology (ASCO) Annual Scientific Virtual Meeting on Friday 29 May 2020.
+The Australian and New Zealand Urogenital and Prostate Cancer Trials Group (ANZUP) reports the results of its “TheraP” (ANZUP 1603) clinical trial at the American Society of Clinical Oncology (ASCO) Genitourinary Cancers Virtual Symposium.

 TheraP is the first randomised trial comparing 177Lu-PSMA-617 (Lu-PSMA), a novel radioactive treatment, to the current standard-of-care chemotherapy called cabazitaxel for men with metastatic castration-resistant prostate cancer.
 These men had disease that had already progressed after standard chemotherapy.

 The primary endpoint of the study was to compare the effects of the two treatments on change in PSA, a blood biomarker of prostate cancer.
-A favourable response, defined by reduction of PSA by 50% or more, occurred in 66% of men assigned to receive Lu-PSMA compared to 37% with cabazitaxel.
-Results of the trial also demonstrated the treatment had less severe side effects than chemotherapy.
-Patient follow-up is ongoing with initial results suggesting the new treatment may delay progression of prostate cancer.
+A favourable response, defined by reduction of PSA by 50% or more, occurred in 66% of men assigned to receive 177Lu-PSMA-617 compared to 37% with cabazitaxel chemotherapy.

 "We are proud to partner with ANZUP on this cutting-edge clinical trial.
 Deaths from prostate cancer are avoidable, and research is key to saving lives.
 The interim findings from the TheraP trial demonstrate the tremendous value of Australian-based prostate cancer research towards a future free of prostate cancer,” said PCFA CEO Professor Jeff Dunn AO.

-TheraP (ANZUP 1603) is a partnership between ANZUP Cancer Trials Group and the Prostate Cancer Foundation of Australia (PCFA) with support from the Australian Nuclear Science and Technology Organisation (ANSTO), Endocyte, It’s a Bloke Thing, Movember and CAN4CANCER and The University of Sydney NHMRC Clinical Trials Centre provided central study coordination.
+TheraP (ANZUP 1603) is a partnership between ANZUP Cancer Trials Group and the Prostate Cancer Foundation of Australia (PCFA) with support from the Australian Nuclear Science and Technology Organisation (ANSTO), the Australasian Radiopharmaceutical Trials Network (ARTnet), Endocyte Inc, a Novartis company, It’s a Bloke Thing, Movember and CAN4CANCER and The University of Sydney NHMRC Clinical Trials Centre providing central study coordination.